Data Security¶

 RUM¶

-When collecting related data about user visits, the RUM (Real User Monitor) SDK customizes modifications and interception of data to avoid the flow of sensitive data.
+When collecting related data on user access, the RUM (Real User Monitor) SDK will customize and intercept the data to prevent the flow of sensitive data.

-For more details, please refer to SDK Data Interception and Modification.
+For more details, please refer to SDK Data Interception and Data Modification.

 Session Replay Privacy Settings¶

-Session Replay offers privacy controls to ensure no company exposes sensitive or personal data.
-And the data is encrypted at rest.
-The default privacy options for Session Replay aim to protect end-user privacy and prevent the collection of sensitive organizational information.
+Session Replay provides privacy controls to ensure that no company exposes sensitive data or personal data.
+And the data is stored encrypted.
+The default privacy options for Session Replay are designed to protect end-user privacy and prevent sensitive organizational information from being collected.

 Global Configuration¶

-By enabling Session Replay, sensitive elements can be automatically masked so they aren't recorded by the RUM SDK.
+By enabling Session Replay, sensitive elements can be automatically masked, preventing them from being recorded by the RUM SDK.

-To enable your privacy settings, set the defaultPrivacyLevel
+To enable your privacy settings, set defaultPrivacyLevel to mask-user-input, mask, or allow in your SDK configuration.

 import { datafluxRum } from '@cloudcare/browser-rum'